grofers/legend/docs/writing-input-file.md

 title: # Title of the dashboard.
 Should ususally be the service name.
 While creating the title in Grafana, this is appended with the environment filed mentioned below
 service: # Name of the service for which the dashboard is being generated.
 For all the alerts in this dashboard, a tag og_servce:<service> will be created which is further used for associating alerts from this dashabord to a particular service in opsgenie
 grafana_folder: # The grafana folder in which the dashboard has to be created.
 If the folder is not present in Grafana, Legend creates it
+alert_config: # Configuration associated with the alerts which are going to be setup for the respective panels.
-alert_channels: [] # List of alert channels for notifications.
-These have to be present in Grafana from before
+  notification_channels: [] # List of alert channels for notifications.
+These have to be present in Grafana from before.
+For example:  "service-opsgenie", "pagerduty"
+  tags: # Alert will be tagged with the following tags.
+For example :- Priority: P2
+    key1: value1
+    key2: value2
 environment: # The environment for which the dashboard is being generated for
 description: # Description on what is the pupose of the service/application
 references: